zwxandy/abc/README.md

 Layer-wise index sharing is implemented in `modeling_llama.py`, and we provide the modified file in this repo.
 To enable layer-wise index sharing, you can simply replace the original `modeling_llama.py` with ours.

-Take the hotpotqa dataset for example, we prune 70\% tokens (preserve 30\%) on average for static eviction, and setting `ratio2=0.2` means a final KV cache budget of 6\%.
+We give an example on the hotpotqa dataset here, 70\% tokens are pruned (i.e., 30\% preserved) on average after static eviction based on the accumulated attention sum (refer to H2O and SnapKV); set `ratio2=0.1` for a final KV cache budget of 3\%, `ratio2=0.2` for a final KV cache budget of 6\%, `ratio2=0.4` for a final KV cache budget of 12\%.

 **Model inference and evaluation:**